yaronf/I-D/BCP195bis/draft-ietf-uta-rfc7525bis.md

 ## draft-ietf-uta-rfc7525bis-00

 - Renamed: WG document.
+- Started populating list of changes from RFC 7525.
 - General rewording of abstract and intro for revised version.
 - Protocol versions, fallback.
+- Reference to ECHO.

 ## draft-sheffer-uta-rfc7525bis-00